ggerganov/llama.cpp/README.md

 # I believe the meaning of life is to find your own truth and to live in accordance with it.
 For me, this means being true to myself and following my passions, even if they don't align with societal expectations.
 I think that's what I love about yoga – it's not just a physical practice, but a spiritual one too.
 It's about connecting with yourself, listening to your inner voice, and honoring your own unique journey.
 ```

+See [this page](./examples/main/README.md) for a full list of parameters.

+### Conversation mode

-Or, you can run launch it in conversation mode (or chat mode):
+If you want a more ChatGPT-like experience, you can run in conversation mode by passing `-cnv` as a parameter:

 ```bash
 llama-cli -m your_model.gguf -p "You are a helpful assistant" -cnv